ddcroft73/weather-app/readme.md

    - A combo option box that accepts text input.
    - Alows user to save and delete location.
  - Descriptive background images that change by the weather.
- - Precipitation map of the local area.
  - Colors update and highlight depending on the weather.
- - Alerts
-  - When there is sever weather a modal will popup displaying this.

 - TODO:
   - Add detailed info for each day in the forecast